ansible/ansible/docs/docsite/rst/plugins/cache.rst

 Enabling Inventory Cache Plugins
 --------------------------------

 Prior to Ansible 2.8, inventory plugins that support caching could use file-based cache plugins, such as jsonfile, pickle, and yaml.
 For Ansible 2.8 and later all cache plugins shipped with Ansible are supported.
 Check the specific inventory plugin to see if it supports caching.
-To cache inventory with a custom plugin in your plugin path, take a look at the developer's guide for cache plugins.
+To cache inventory with a custom plugin in your plugin path, take a look at the `developer's guide for cache plugins <https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#cache-plugins>`_.
 Cache plugins inside a collection are not supported for caching inventory.

 Also since Ansible 2.8, if inventory-specific cache plugin settings are not specified Ansible will fall back to caching inventory with the fact cache plugin options.